-This mission is the responsibility of two academic divisions working in concert: the Division of Obstetrics and Maternal-Fetal Medicine and the Division of General Obstetrics and Gynecology or, as it is sometimes called, the Generalist Division.
+This mission is the responsibility of two academic divisions working in concert: the Division of Maternal-Fetal Medicine and the Division of Generalist Obstetrics and Gynecology or, as it is sometimes called, the Generalist Division.

-Maternal-fetal medicine specialists are joined by obstetricians from the Generalist Division led by Barry Schwarz, M.D..
+Maternal-fetal medicine specialists are joined by obstetricians from the Division of Generalist Obstetrics and Gynecology led by Barry Schwarz, M.D..
 These faculty physicians are responsible for research, training, and patient care of women who are at lower risk for pregnancy complications.

 Private and Public Clinical Service

-Our UT Southwestern Health System private practice handles one quarter of all deliveries at University Hospital--St. Paul each year and operates a transport service for community obstetricians whose patients must be transferred to the care of our high-risk specialists.
+Our UT Southwestern Health System private practice handles one quarter of all deliveries at William P. Clements Jr. University Hospital each year and operates a transport service for community obstetricians whose patients must be transferred to the care of our high-risk specialists.

 At Parkland, our clinical service is responsible for the busiest comprehensive maternity program in the United States (approximately 150,000 prenatal visits and approximately 15,000 deliveries annually).
 This is the milieu of Williams Obstetrics, the leading textbook in the field, now in its 23rd edition.